 Intrinsic safety is a system concept requiring associated apparatus and field equipment (which can be intrinsically safe certified or simple apparatus) all connected by cabling in what is commonly refered to as an Intrinsically Safe Loop1.

 The loop must be assessed for conformance2, the intrinsic safety parameters of associated apparatus and field device need to be compared and the cable length evaluated.
 This assessment is recorded in a Descriptive System Document which is a mandatory requirment for each intrinsically safe loop.
-The loop assessments would be based on the each apparatus Type certificate (which is not mandatory3) and along with the EU Declaration of Conformity the DSD is required documentation for compliance.
+The loop assessments would be based on the each apparatus Type certificate (which is not mandatory3) and along with the EU or UK Declaration of Conformity the DSD is required documentation for compliance.

 An example for a 24v instrument loop: